Best Intermediate Electric Guitar (between roughly $1000 and $2000)

 Should I just upgrade my old guitar?

-Should it hail from one of the brands mentioned earlier, then I'd recommend something like a pickup upgrade and perhaps swapping out the bridge hardware for something nicer.
+If you have a guitar from your beginner days, would it be better just to upgrade?
+All of that depends on what you consider a "beginner" guitar.
+Should it hail from one of the reputable brands mentioned earlier, then I'd recommend something like a pickup upgrade and perhaps swapping out the bridge hardware for something nicer.

+But it all just depends on the quality of the guitar and how attached you are to it.
 If it's an old Squier or some other cheap guitar that you don't really care for, I'd recommend going with something new and starting fresh.

 How long do these guitars last?

+Most of the guitars in this price range should have the potential to be with you for life.
 They're professional grade at this point, giving you enough quality to warrant keeping them around for as long as humanly possible.
 Again, you might upgrade pickups or swap out a few parts - especially if electronics go bad.
+But these guitars last decades and should be bought with that view in mind.
+I still have the PRS SE I bought when I was 16 years old (over 20 years ago).

 More questions?

-We try to cover as much as possible, but your situation is unique with its own questions.
+Do you have additional questions about finding the best intermediate electric guitars?
+We try to cover as much as possible in these articles, but your situation is unique with its own questions.
 If there's something more we can help with or another question we can answer, don't hesitate to get in touch via the comments section below and we'll chat.

-Written by Bobby on Guitars and Roundups
+Written by Bobby Kittleberger on Guitars & Roundups

-Written by Bobby on Guitars and Roundups
+Written by Bobby Kittleberger on Guitars & Roundups

 Good post!
 Very useful for a starter.